Ashwal200/OOP_Ex1/README.md

 > to perform undo() in our class .
 An undo() method be written for `insert()` , `delete()` , `append()` .

 ### ConcreteMember
+> This class implements the class of Member, take the _update_ function and executes it.
+> Each member that entered to the list, get a _Data_ to point on our UndoableStringBuilder.
+> Member can return a _Data_ with the `getData` function that return string.

 ### GroupAdmin
+> This class implements the class of Member, overriding the functions and executes them.
+> In order to executes all the functions we made a shallow copy to UndoableStringBuilder, and use his ability in the functions.
+> `notifyAll` - This function updates all members on the changes that have been made on UndoableStringBuilder.

+# How to run the project